IvoClarysse/IvoClarysse.github.io/_posts/2019-11-02-css-paged-media.md

 categories: css pdf docs
 ---

-An overview of toolchains that to generate PDFs using CSS Paged Media.
+An overview of toolchains that can generate PDFs using CSS Paged Media.

 ## Toolchains